CarolinaFernandez/CarolinaFernandez.github.io/_posts/2014-09-21-Upgrade-Django-1.2.3-to-1.4.5.md

 * TOC
 {:toc}

 As a Django/Python developer or maintainer, you may need at some point to upgrade one of your legacy applications or tools to a more recent or complete version of the framework.
 This was our case, as one of our stacks was written in Python2.6 and leveraged on Django 1.2.3.
-We required (1) a smooth migration and (2) provide backwards compatibility with 1.2. <!--more-->While the ideal scenario at this point in time was to directly upgrading to Django 1.6, migration was too cumbersome: e.g., it is mandatory to change paths for [many generic views](https://docs.djangoproject.com/en/1.4/topics/generic-views-migration/) and not every functionality seems to be there (e.g. the `get_model_and_form_class` method from the `create_update` view).
+We required (1) a smooth migration and (2) provide backwards compatibility with 1.2. <!--more-->While the ideal scenario at this point in time was to directly upgrading to Django 1.6, migration was too cumbersome: e.g., it is mandatory to change paths for [many generic views](https://docs.djangoproject.com/en/1.4/topics/generic-views-migration/) and not every functionality seems to be there (e.g. the <code>get_model_and_form_class</code> method from the <code>create_update</code> view).
 As a Django/Python developer or maintainer, you may need at some point to upgrade one of your legacy applications or tools to a more recent or complete version of the framework.
 This was our case, as one of our stacks was written in Python2.6 and leveraged on Django 1.2.3.
 We required (1) a smooth migration and (2) provide backwards compatibility with 1.2.
-While the ideal scenario at this point in time was to directly upgrading to Django 1.6, migration was too cumbersome: e.g., it is mandatory to change paths for [many generic views](https://docs.djangoproject.com/en/1.4/topics/generic-views-migration/) and not every functionality seems to be there (e.g. the `get_model_and_form_class` method from the `create_update` view).
+While the ideal scenario at this point in time was to directly upgrading to Django 1.6, migration was too cumbersome: e.g., it is mandatory to change paths for [many generic views](https://docs.djangoproject.com/en/1.4/topics/generic-views-migration/) and not every functionality seems to be there (e.g. the <code>get_model_and_form_class</code> method from the <code>create_update</code> view).

 Note that these generic views are already introduce in 1.4, but its use is not enforced.
 Similarly, there are many other modifications (see [Django 1.4 release notes](https://docs.djangoproject.com/en/1.5/releases/1.4/)) that are introduced in this version but its use is <u>not enforced</u>.